swyxio/react-static-mdx/content/talks/pending.md

 > Who is this presentation for?

-CTOs, VP Engs, Web App Team Leads
+CTOs, VP Engs, Web App Team Leads, Beginners who want to learn about shifts in web architecture

 > What's the takeaway for the audience?